 Filing a Consumer Proposal or Bankruptcy erases tax debt, but not the individual’s ongoing responsibility to file returns and pay tax.
 This order of operation focuses on getting the tax payer solvent first, and compliant with the CRA second.
 This way the client’s tax debt is dealt with, the tax practitioner is viewed favourably by the tax payer for their adept referral, and the tax practitioner obtains a solvent, debt free client with a fresh start who will need their service on an on-going basis.
 New record keeping and reporting systems can be implemented on day one to avoid similar non-compliance from ever happening again, and the tax practitioner has a higher likelihood of avoiding non-collectable accounts receivable.

 Refer to our services pages for more information on either Bankruptcy or Consumer Proposals to learn more about them individually, and never hesitate to call us if you have a client that may benefit from our services.
-We never charge up-front fees, and are always happy to provide free consultations at any of our six convenient locations.
+We never charge up-front fees, and are always happy to provide free consultations via telephone or in person at any of our many convenient locations across Ontario.